2001 French Grand Prix: Race

 After the pit stops, Michael Schumacher led Ralf Schumacher by 7.2 seconds, who in turn, was 1.1 seconds ahead of the third-placed Coulthard.
 Barrichello was another two seconds behind in fourth and the rest of the top six was completed by Montoya and Trulli.
-On lap 31, the stewards informed the McLaren team that Coulthard had incurred a ten-second stop-and-go penalty because he was observed going 5 km/h above the 80 km/h pit lane speed limit because he disengaged his pit lane speed limiter before crossing the white line denoting the pit lane exit.
+On lap 31, the stewards informed the McLaren team that Coulthard had incurred a ten-second stop-and-go penalty because he was observed going 5 km/h above the 80 km/h pit lane speed limit because he unintentionally disengaged his pit lane speed limiter that regulates engine speed before crossing the white line denoting the pit lane exit.
 He took the penalty on the following lap.
 Coulthard lost 26.8 seconds and he fell from third to fifth.
 On lap 35, Verstappen passed Alonso to move into 16th.
-Barrichello made his second pit stop one lap later in Ferrari's aim to get him in clean air and move past Ralf Schumacher.
+Barrichello made his second pit stop one lap later in Ferrari's aim to get him in clean air and move past Ralf Schumacher after Brawn switched him from a two-stop to three-stop strategy mid-way through the race.
 He returned in fourth place.
 As Michael Schumacher continued to pull away from Ralf Schumacher, it became apparent that the latter was delaying his teammate Montoya.
 The Williams team attempted to order Ralf Schumacher to cede second place to Montoya though he did not do so because of radio communication problems with his earpiece and Montoya lost time.

 At the end of lap 42, Irvine drew to the right of Frentzen and out-braked him at the Imola chicane as Frentzen cut the corner to retain eighth.
 Irvine gesticulated at the Jaguar gantry on the pit lane to signal that Frentzen performed an illegal manoeuvre.
 Frentzen then ceded the position to Irvine to avoid incurring a penalty.
-On lap 44, the technical director of the Williams team Patrick Head went to his outfit's gantry on the pit wall to instruct Ralf Schumacher to enter the pit lane earlier than scheduled.
+On lap 44, the technical director of the Williams team Patrick Head went to his outfit's gantry on the pit wall to instruct Ralf Schumacher to enter the pit lane earlier than scheduled because of the poor performance of his tyres.
 Michael Schumacher made his second pit stop for tyres on the next lap and rejoined the circuit in second place, three seconds behind Montoya, who assumed the lead.
 Montoya increased his pace to hold a five-second advantage when he entered the pit lane for his second scheduled stop on the 50th lap.
 He emerged in fourth position, ahead of Ralf Schumacher as Michael Schumacher returned to the lead.
-Montoya pulled off to the side of the track with smoke bellowing from his engine on lap 53, ending his race.
+Montoya pulled off to the side of the track with smoke bellowing from his engine due to a loss of power on lap 53, ending his race prematurely despite the Williams team guiding him through a button-pushing sequence.
 Barrichello entered the pit lane for his third and final stop on the next lap.
 It took 7.7 seconds and he emerged in third position.
 On lap 56, Irvine stopped on the grass at the right-hand side of the Adelaide hairpin with a pneumatic valve system failure.